casdoor/casdoor-website/docs/permission/overview.md

 ## Permission for applications

 Before using `Permission`, you need to create a `Model` which is abstracted into a CONF file based on the PERM metamodel.
 You can visit the [Casbin documentation](https://casbin.io/docs/syntax-for-models) for more information.
+We recommend using the [Casbin Online Editor](https://casbin.org/casbin-editor/) to design the model and check the grammar.

 Click the `Models` tab and add a new model.
 In the edit page, you can config custom model such as ACL model in the `Model text`.